 According to Dau Tu Newspaper reporters, when the market began to recover, many large real estate brokerage companies continuously posted recruitment notices for hundreds to thousands of employees to prepare for the new "wave" of the market.

-The leader of a brokerage company in Ho Chi Minh City acknowledged that his company and many other brokerage floors have started a race to hunt for good employees with many welfare policies, fixed salaries and attractive commissions, in order to have enough resources to expand the market and market share.
+The leader of a brokerage company in Ho Chi Minh City acknowledged that his company and many other brokerage floors have started a race to hunt for good personnel with many welfare policies, fixed salaries and attractive commissions, in order to have enough resources to expand the market and market share.

 Change to adapt

 Experts believe that the real estate brokerage profession is gradually becoming professionalized through strict legal regulations.
-According to lawyer Le Trong Them, CEO of LTT Law Firm, one of the important points of the Real Estate Business Law is that in addition to the requirement of having a practice certificate, individual brokers are not allowed to operate independently.
+According to lawyer Le Trong Them, CEO of LTT Law Firm, one of the important points of the Law on Real Estate Business is that in addition to the requirement of having a practice certificate, individual brokers are not allowed to operate independently.

 In addition, Mr. Pham Lam said that some investors also require brokers to receive commissions through bank accounts and must present a practice certificate.